circlefin/malachite/specs/english/README.md

 Malachite is an implementation of the [Tendermint consensus algorithm][arxiv] in Rust.
 It comes together with an executable specification in [Quint][quint-spec].
 We use model-based testing to make sure that the implementation corresponds to the specification.

 Tendermint consensus algorithm works by a set of validator nodes exchanging messages over a network, and the local consensus instances act on the incoming messages if certain conditions are met (e.g., if a threshold number of specific messages is received a state transition should happen).
-The architecture of Malachite separates
+The architecture of Malachite separates:

 - counting messages in a *vote keeper* ([Quint][quint-votekeeper]),
 - creating consensus inputs in a *driver* ([Quint][quint-driver]), e.g., if a threshold is reached